 UTMs helped shape the current state of digital marketing, I’ll give them that.
 But they failed to absorb the behavioral changes for social and network effects.
 They failed to adapt to how we communicate with one another.

 Once your whole attribution strategy is based on UTMs, it is my opinion that you may be consistently making bad decisions.
 It’s not that you are not data-driven.
 It’s not that you don’t have enough data.
 It’s only that you’re working with wrong data.

-And for that, UTMs space in a marketer’s top of mind will perish over time, until they become as useless as they are, today, ubiquitous.
+And for that, UTMs space in a marketer’s mind will perish over time, until they become as useless as they are, today, essential.